* More than 2.6 million young people aged 10 to 24 die each year, mostly due to preventable causes.

 |Accession Number:||HRB (Electronic Only)|

-A AOD use, abuse, and dependence > AOD related societal (social) problems > Underage drinking
+A Drugs and alcohol use, abuse, and dependence > Drugs and alcohol related societal (social) problems > Underage drinking

 G Health and disease > State of health